-If you are an E.U. client, according to the anti money laundering regulations you will need to upload documents to prove your identity and residency.
+If you register with Indication Investments Ltd, according to the anti-money laundering regulations you will need to upload documents to prove your identity and residency.
 It will then take a couple of days to process your application.

 To open a real trading account you will need to deposit a minimum of €100.
 This is also the level to qualify for bonuses.

 You should be aware that you will not be able to open an order that contains larger than 10% of your balance.

 As with most Forex brokers, Libertex offers their clients a demo account that comes pre-loaded with 50,000 euro’s worth of virtual funds.

 The process of opening a demo account is similar to that of opening a real account.